La Feria Independent School District: Desegregation

 In 1971, the Mexican American seniors had their own club and no Anglos were allowed.
-This was their form of segregation.

 Also, in the 1960s, the student population at La Feria hit a record high.
 Enrollment increased at Sam Houston Elementary school.
 The district began a summer language program for Spanish-speaking children.
 After the Elementary and Secondary Education Act of 1965 passed, more opportunities opened for minorities.
 Title I allowed the hiring of teacher aids and provided funds to employ more teachers, which La Feria did.
 In 1967 the Head Start Program opened its doors at Sam Houston Elementary.
 Because of these external and internal forces the La Feria ISD administration, led by Mr. C. E. Vail until 1974 and then by Mr. William B. Green, began implementing the state mandated programs to show La Feria could comply and that its schools could excel.
 It was a slow gradual process, but Mexican American students and staff became more involved and visible in the school community.
 Circa 1962, La Feria already had a Mexican American female teacher at Sam Houston.
 In 1971 the first Mexican American school board member was elected.
 When Sam Houston desegregated in 1972, another Mexican American joined the school board.
 Also, in 1972 La Feria hired the first Mexican American counselor.
 By 1974 Mexican Americans were visible at all levels of La Feria school system.
 There were two principals, one at Sam Houston Elementary and one at La Feria High School, one counselor and six teachers at the high school and various teachers at the elementary and middle school level.